ayethatsright/MacOS-Hardening-Script/README.md

 * A hostname for the machine
 * A firmware (BIOS) password

+**Hardening Check:**

+To audit the state of the hardening of a machine, you can run the 'hardening_check.sh' script on the machine.
+To run the script:

+Copy it to the Mac, open a terminal, go to the directory where the file is stored and run:

+`sudo bash hardening_check.sh`

 ## Hardening Controls

 The script currently applies the following hardening/applies the following settings (I will link these back to the specific NIST requirement in the near future):